World's most convenient time tracking companion for professionals.

 View your activities for a specific day, week, month or even year.
 See when you've started and ended working and check how much hours you've been working in total.

 Use silent-mode for recording predefined activities without being disturbed.
 Essential for meetings and presentations.

 Daily's most wanted feature.
 It enables you to only register at specific times at specific week days.
 Even better: it starts and ends automatically and takes into account overtime.

 Different global keyboard shortcuts are available, making it even easier and hassle-free to work with Daily.
 Apply activities, open the dashboard, enable silent mode, and more, all without using your mouse.

 Selecting activities is easy and fast thanks to its advanced auto-complete and filtering features.
 In addition, the last used activity is already filled in, making it even more easier to provide an activity.

 Although simplicity rules, Daily offers enough adjustable settings enabling you to make Daily fully compatible with the way you work.
 From dialog appearance to keyboard shortcuts, they can all be changed.

-Export your data to a CSV file enabling you to import data directly in other software (e.g. your company's project tracking & billing software).
+Export your data as CSV or JSON enabling you to import data directly in other software (e.g. your company's project tracking & billing software).

 Daily is meant for a broad target group: from graphic designers to consultants and software developers to lawyers.
 If you can answer YES to all questions below, you can absolutely benefit from Daily: